Kolpashnikova/womenincentralasia/README.md

 ## Time Use Tempograms for Kyrgyzstani Married Women and Men

-Women in Kyrgystan appear to spend much more time on housework and care activities compared to men.
+Women in Kyrgystan spend more time on housework and care activities compared to men.
 The first tempogram summarizes the activities of women on a regular work day.
 Women spend substantially less time on work and leisure activities.

 ![Image of Married Women on Weekdays](https://raw.githubusercontent.com/Kolpashnikova/womenincentralasia/master/img/married%20women%20on%20weekdays.png)